networkx/nx-guides/content/algorithms/flow/dinitz_alg.md

 ## Maximum flow in NetworkX

-In the previous section, we decomposed the Dinitz algorithm into smaller steps to better understand the algorithm as a whole.
+In the previous section, we decomposed the Dinitz's algorithm into smaller steps to better understand the algorithm as a whole.
 In practice however, there's no need to implement all these steps yourself!
 NetworkX provides an implementation of Dinitz's algorithm:
 [nx.flow.dinitz](https://networkx.org/documentation/latest/reference/algorithms/generated/networkx.algorithms.flow.dinitz.html).
 `nx.flow.dinitz` includes several features in addition to those described above.
-For example, the `cutoff` keyword argument can be used to prematurely terminate the Dinitz algorithm once the desired flow value is reached.
+For example, the `cutoff` keyword argument can be used to prematurely terminate the Dinitz's algorithm once the desired flow value is reached.

-Let's try out NetworkX's implementation of Dinitz's algorith on our example network, `G`.
+Let's try out NetworkX's implementation of Dinitz's algorithm on our example network, `G`.

 ```{code-cell} ipython3